Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

-\textbf{Distance metric based on noise prediction:} In the experiments presented in Sec. \ref{sec:experiments}, we trained the noise prediction model.
-In this case, it is also considered effective to use noise predictions to measure the probability-distributional change as follows:
+In the experiments presented in Sec. \ref{sec:experiments}, we trained the noise prediction model.
+In this setting, it is also effective to use the noise predictions themselves to quantify distributional change, leading to the following definition: